AxonIQ/bike-rental-workshop/README.md

 Implement the required Command Handlers and Event Sourcing handlers to make all the tests pass.

+> Note
+>
-Note that unlike in the first exercise, handlers that should act on an existing aggregate should be regular methods, rather than a constructor.
+> Unlike in the first exercise, these handlers should act on an existing aggregate instance, rather than creating
+> a new one.
+Therefore, create a regular instance method (the ones with a name and return value) instead of a constructor.
+> The best practice is to use `void` as return type, unless you explicitly expect to return a value from the command's
+> execution.

-Also note that the RequestBikeCommand expects a return value.
+Note that the `RequestBikeCommand` expects a return value.
 This is the "rental reference", which must be a unique value to be able to refer to a specific attempt to rent a bike.
 This reference will later be used to link this request to the payments.
 You should return the same value that is also used in the `BikeRequestedEvent`.